pwnerblu/ios7resources-ipad1/README.md

 Set permissions first: `chmod +x *.sh`

-Also make sure to compile Snowfinch: `python3 compile.py`
+~~Also make sure to compile Snowfinch: `python3 compile.py`~~ Automatic compiling of Snowfinch was added as of now.

 Set permissions for the other tools: `chmod +x restore/tools/*` and `xattr -cr restore/tools/*`